frconor-ebook/meditations/_posts/2025-02-17-st-joseph-and-the-setbacks-of-life.md

 humility, in peace and serenity, in accepting the will of God, in facing the challenges.

-In a homily called In Joseph\'s Workshop, in *Christ Is Passing By*, St.
-Josemaría likes to say that St. Joseph was "in no way frightened or shy of life\...he faced up to difficult situations, dealt with difficult problems, and showed initiative and responsibility in all that he was asked to do" (J. Escrivá, cf. *Christ Is Passing By*, Point 40).
+In a homily called "In Joseph\'s Workshop" in *Christ Is Passing By*, St. Josemaría likes to say that St. Joseph was "in no way frightened or shy of life\...he faced up to difficult situations, dealt with difficult problems, and showed initiative and responsibility in all that he was asked to do" (*cf*.
+Josemaría Escrivá, *Christ Is Passing By*, Point 40).

 Imagine if that could be said about us at the end of our life.
 We faced up to problems, we dealt with difficult situations.
 It\'s a great habit